maneesh51/maneesh51.github.io/content/events/pks-workshop-2025/index.md

 projects: []
 ---

-Poster presentation on **'Efficient Network Generation with Performance-Dependent Evolution'** presented by M. Yadav at the Workshop on Unifying Perspectives on Large-scale Dynamical Systems at the Max Planck Institute for the Physics of Complex Systems, Dresden.
+Poster presentation on **'Efficient Network Generation with Performance-Dependent Evolution'** presented by M. Yadav at the Workshop on Unifying the Principles of Learning with and without Brains 2025 at the Max Planck Institute for the Physics of Complex Systems, Dresden.